Privacy of Dependent Users Against Statistical Matching: Framework

 \section{Framework}

-Here, we employ a similar framework to~\cite{tifs2016,nazanin_ISIT2017}.
-The system has $n$ users, and $X_u(k)$ is user $u$'s data at time $k$.
-Our main goal is protecting $X_u(k)$ from a strong adversary $(\mathcal{A})$ who has full knowledge of the (unique) marginal probability distribution function of the data samples of each user based on previous observations or other sources.
-In order to achieve data privacy for users, both anonymization and obfuscation techniques can be used as shown in Figure \ref{fig:xyz}.
-In Figure \ref{fig:xyz}, $Z_u(k)$ shows the (reported) sample of the data of user $u$ at time $k$ after applying obfuscation, and $Y_u(k)$ shows the (reported) sample of the data of user $u$ at time $k$ after applying anonymization.
+Here, we employ a similar framework to~\cite{tifs2016,Nazanin_IT}.
+The system has $n$ users, and $X_u(k)$ is the data point of user $u$ at time $k$.
+Our main goal is protecting $X_u(k)$ from a strong adversary who has full knowledge of the (unique) marginal probability distribution function of the data points of each user based on previous observations or other sources.
+In order to achieve data privacy for users, both anonymization and obfuscation techniques can be used as shown in Figure~\ref{fig:xyz}.
+In Figure~\ref{fig:xyz}, $Z_u(k)$ shows the (reported) data point of user $u$ at time $k$ after applying obfuscation, and $Y_u(k)$ shows the (reported) data point of user $u$ at time $k$ after applying anonymization to $Z_u(k)$.
 Let $m=m(n)$ be the number of data points after which the pseudonyms of users are changed using anonymization.
-To break anonymization, the adversary tries to estimate $X_u(k)$, $k=1, 2, \cdots, m$, from $m$ observations per user by matching the sequence of observations to the known statistical characteristics of the users.
+To break obfuscation and anonymization, the adversary tries to estimate $X_u(k)$, $k=1, 2, \cdots, m$, from $m$ observations per user by matching the sequence of observations to the known statistical characteristics of the users.